-The International Codes are designed and promulgated to be adopted by reference by ordinance.
-Jurisdictions wishing to adopt the 2009 International Fire Code as an enforceable set of regulations for the safeguarding of life and property from fire and explosion hazards arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings and premises should ensure that certain factual information is included in the adopting ordinance at the time adoption is being considered by the appropriate governmental body.
-The following sample adoption ordinance addresses several key elements of a code adoption ordinance, including the information required for insertion into the code text.
+The International Codes are designed and promulgated to be adopted by reference by legislative action.
+Jurisdictions wishing to adopt the 2012 International Fire Code as an enforceable set of regulations for the safeguarding of life and property from fire and explosion hazards arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings and premises should ensure that certain factual information is included in the adopting legislation at the time adoption is being considered by the appropriate governmental body.
+The following sample adoption legislation addresses several key elements, including the information required for insertion into the code text.

-SAMPLE ORDINANCE FOR ADOPTION OF THE INTERNATIONAL FIRE CODE ORDINANCE NO.
+SAMPLE LEGISLATION FOR ADOPTION OF THE INTERNATIONAL FIRE CODE ORDINANCE NO.

-An ordinance of the [NAME OF JURISDICTION] adopting the 2009 edition of the International Fire Code, regulating and governing the safeguarding of life and property from fire and explosion hazards arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings and premises in the [NAME OF JURISDICTION]; providing for the issuance of permits and collection of fees therefor; repealing Ordinance No. \\\\\\ of the [NAME OF JURISDICTION] and all other ordinances and parts of the ordinances in conflict therewith.
+A[N] [ORDINANCE/STATUTE/REGULATION] of the [NAME OF JURISDICTION] adopting the 2012 edition of the International Fire Code, regulating and governing the safeguarding of life and property from fire and explosion hazards arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings and premises in the [NAME OF JURISDICTION]; providing for the issuance of permits and collection of fees therefor; repealing [ORDINANCE/STATUTE/REGULATION] No. of the [NAME OF JURISDICTION] and all other ordinances or parts of laws in conflict therewith.